teggar4ar/lets-input/USER_GUIDE.md

 3. Choose which fields to include in the export.
 4. Select the export format.
 5. Click "Generate Export".

+> **Note**: All data exports are logged in the system's audit log for security and compliance purposes.

 ## Account Management